-She roars like a lioness as she plunges down the rocks creating a smoggy riot named Dhuadhaar and tumbles down the rocky path creating the wavy music.
+She roars like a lioness as she plunges down the rocks creating a smoggy riot named Dhuadhaar falls and tumbles down the rocky path creating the wavy music.
 Then, like a tired child, she falls into a deep slumber in a cradle of the silky marbles.
-Sunbirds sing lullaby to her as she quietly slithers through the rocks, leaving them sculpted with indefinite designs.
+Sunbirds sing a lullaby to her as she quietly slithers through the marble rocks at Jabalpur, leaving them sculpted with indefinite designs.

 Khajuraho Temples, tiger havens, weavers’ hub Chanderi to architectural treasures of Maheshwar and Mandu, Madhya Pradesh serves you a travel platter to relish forever.
-While most of the travellers are crazy about the wildlife, I chose to be amidst nature at Bhedaghat.
-India’s own version of a Canyon, this place is an oasis of natural art.
+While most of the travelers are crazy about the wildlife at Kanha National Park and Bandhavgarh Forest, I chose to be amidst nature at the marble rocks of Bhedaghat in Jabalpur.
+India’s version of a Canyon, this place is an oasis of natural art.

-So what is there which might interest you?
+So what is at Bhedaghat in Jabalpur which might interest you?

 Still enjoying her childhood, giggling and gushing, the Narmada at Dhuadhar roars like a thrilled child on a roller coaster.
 It creates such wonderful scenery that it appears to be some desktop wallpaper come live.